 - To help thatch owners find a thatcher

-- To ensure the regional characteristics and local knowledge of thatching techniques survives
+- To ensure the regional characteristics and local knowledge of thatching techniques survive

-- To promote and carry out research into thatching and related areas, such as long straw production
+- To promote and carry out research into thatching and related matters, such as long straw production

-- To share information relevant to thatching to other professionals, such as architects, planners and conservation officers
+- To share information relevant to thatching with other professionals, such as architects, planners and conservation officers

 - To assist anyone wishing to become involved in the thatching industry.

 Are you interested in a career as a thatcher?
 Why not contact us for details as to how you can explore all the opportunities a thatching career can offer.